-This is an excerpt of an article by Ellen Alberding (Joyce Foundation), Gillian Darlow (Polk Bros.
-Foundation), David Hiller (McCormick Foundation) and Julia Stasch (MacArthur Foundation) which originally appeared in Crain’s Chicago Business on May 23, 2018.
+This article by Ellen Alberding (Joyce Foundation), Gillian Darlow (Polk Bros.
+Foundation), David Hiller (McCormick Foundation) and Julia Stasch (MacArthur Foundation) originally appeared in Crain’s Chicago Business on May 23, 2018.

 Chicago is facing dual crises of rising gun violence and a decline in police legitimacy, and many Chicagoans have stepped up to respond.